twsla

 $twsla count -f fail

-The ratio of TOP10 is the graph like this.
+The TOP10 ratio graph looks like this:

-A delay time filter has been added in v1.16.0.
+A delay time filter was added in v1.16.0.

 --delay <number>